-Tek screws, which are self-tapping fasteners, have a very small carving at the end of its tip called a drill bit.
-This particular product is very popular since it is basically a self drilling product cutting back on the number of steps necessary to complete projects.
-Contractors use them for screwing metal to metal and sometimes wood to metal.
-Depending on the thickness of the material you are drilling into, you have several drill points available, the longest being a Tek 5, sometimes referred to as a 'beam buster'.
+Tek® screws, which are self-tapping fasteners, have a very small carving at the end of its tip called a drill bit.
+This particular product is very popular since it is basically a self drilling product cutting back on the number of steps necessary to complete projects by eliminating the need to pre-drill.hese screws are meant for metal to metal applications only with the exception of the reamer tek® screw which is designed exclusively for a WOOD to METAL application.

-These particular screws allow the user to fasten two pieces of material together without pre-drilling.
-Self-drilling screws, tek screws, are available in a variety of shank diameters and lengths as well as head styles.
+These screws come in varying sizes.
+In the case of hex head tek® screws, check our our video to help you understand how to determine the size of screws based simply on the size of the hex head plus other additional information.
+Self-drilling screws, tek® screws, are available in a variety of shank diameters and lengths as well as head styles.
 Depending upon the type of work you are using them will dictate which type you need to complete your project.

 We are often asked for stainless steel self-drilling screws.
 They are available but the tips are not really the best for drilling into stainless steel.
-For this application, we suggest bi-metal tek screws, where the body of the screw is stainless but the tip is made of carbon steel which allows the screw to drill into the stainless.
+For this application, we suggest bi-metal tek® screws, where the body of the screw is stainless but the tip is made of carbon steel which allows the screw to drill into the stainless.

 The values listed above are averages achieved under laboratory conditions and imply no warranty.
 Appropriate safety factors should be applied to these values for design purposes.

 A minimum of 3 factors of safety should be used.
 Allow at least three full threads to extend beyond material.

 The distance from the center of a screw to the end or edge of a metal member shall not be less than three times the screw diameter.